 35.5.3 Operation of the two BQR Control subfields

-An EHT STA may set dot11TwoBQRsOptionImplemented to true if it is associated with an EHT AP that supports 320 MHz.
+An EHT STA may set dot11TwoBQRsOptionImplemented to true if it (#22189) supports 320 MHz.

 An EHT STA with dot11TwoBQRsOptionImplemented equal to true shall set the Two BQRs Support subfield in the EHT MAC Capabilities Information field in the EHT Capabilities element it transmits to 1; otherwise, the EHT STA shall set the Two BQRs Support subfield to 0.